Porgramming-Hero-web-course/batch-4-assignment-1-Th3At0nic/src/blog-1.md

 In modern JavaScript development, handling **asynchronous** task is almost unavoidable.
 From retrieving the data from the API and showing to the UI and reading files to handle user interactions, asynchronous operation allow you to run the asynchronous function or task in the background while allowing other blocks of code to make the user interface more smooth and functional.
 Asynchronous operation is needed when it takes some times to load the data from an API.

 But how we handle this operation has evolved over times.
-The journey started from the **callback**, then moved to the **promise**, and has now reached to **async/await**.
+The journey started from the **callback**, then moved to the `Promise`, and has now reached to `async/await`.
 This makes the asynchronous operation more powerful than ever and easy to read and maintain the code.

-Lets explore how the each approach works and how the **async/await** makes the differences, why **async/await** is preferred and finally how **TypeScript** enhanced the experience.
+Lets explore how the each approach works and how the `async/await` makes the differences, why `async/await` is preferred and finally how **TypeScript** enhanced the experience.

 ### 1. Callback: The Oldest Approach